AlzPatz/yak2d/README.md

     dotnet new console -n MyApplicationName
     ```

-2. Add yak2D to your project via the Nuget package manager
+2. Add yak2D to your project via the Nuget package manager (see installation above)

 3. Create a class overriding the IApplication interface.
 Implement the interface methods:
     * Method